 Small businesses are chameleon-like in the way they adapt to whatever situation is thrown at them.
 Being founded from a true passion empowers them with the ability to pivot whilst remaining true to their brand heart.
-2020 has been a series of challenges for small businesses to adapt and react to and the Products of 2020 category celebrates those who have not just survived, but thrived!
+2020 saw a series of challenges for small businesses to adapt and react to and the Products of 2020 category celebrated those who have not just survived, but thrived!

 These businesses captured the mood of a nation, bringing the various challenges of the year to life with creativity.

 Always baking for friends birthdays and weddings, Sammi began Blushing Cook with a mission to combine quality ingredients and delicious flavours with visually beautiful designs.
 Adapting to 2020 has meant her postal brownies have become a huge hit and she hopes to grow and expand her business to reach more people in the future.

 The Clay Club

 After seven years running his business, Jack was forced to pivot when the pandemic led to all his events being cancelled and sales disappearing!
 Going back to the drawing board and using all he’d learnt from running his ceramics business, Clay Club was born – the perfect activity to keep people busy inside and take their minds off what was going on in the world.